Let’s dig into why this Jason Heyward 2009 Topps Chrome Red Refractor shouldn’t exist, and why it does.

 If it’s a proof, how did it make it to market?

 It’s common for stuff like this to enter the market in one way or another.
-I discuss this in depth in another article.
 This card was likely backdoored by an employee.
 Knowing how popular Jason Heyward was in 2009, it makes sense to believe the Topps employee saw a profit potential in the secondary market.
 Who knows how much money changed hand the first time this card saw the light of day.

 As we can see, this Jason Heyward 2009 Topps Chrome Red Refractor is a very peculiar example and certainly one to appreciate.
 However, and based on the information stated, this card was likely just made for internal review for final proofing of 2009 Topps Chrome.